 Don’t forget the first-in-last-out box, either.
 Fill this container with items you’ll need your final night before the big move and during your first night in your new abode.
 Helpful items include: toothbrush, toothpaste and other toiletries; clothing; snacks; batteries; portable entertainment devices; a book; and a coffee-maker.

-During delivery, it’s best to perform as a duo (spouses, family members or friends joining forces).
+During delivery on move-in day, it’s best to perform as a duo (spouses, family members or friends joining forces).
 One half of the home team checks off and inspects items using the moving-inventory sheet as a guide.
 Should an item show evidence of possible damage, make a note.
 However, just because you fail to note a problem on delivery day doesn’t mean you’re ineligible for compensation if you uncover damage later.
 The same goes for missing pieces.
 In fact, you have nine months from the receipt of delivery to file a damage or missing-item claim.
 Feel free to request the driver and a crew member call out the inventory number on each container and furniture piece as you check them off your list.

 Meanwhile, the other team member answers pro movers’ questions on where to place furniture and other items.
 It’s best to stay close, so you can direct the movers or provide guidance if needed.
 However, rest assured National Van Lines crews are professional movers who know their craft, so you can trust them to exercise the utmost care in unloading your items and being cautious in navigating your new home’s interior.